tmasch/bpf_be/documentation/README.md

 - Amongst Place and Text records, only high-level records ("Town", "Book") are ingested and supplied with data.
 Lowever-level records typically only consist of a name and the Edges linking them upward and downward.
 - Hence, there is a simplified way of creating these records:
 - When creating a link to a Place record (in [Ingest from local drive](#ingest-photos-from-local-drive) or [Create Iconography](#create-iconography)) or to a Text record (in [Edit manually](#edit-manually) / [Bulk editing](#bulk-editing) or[Create Iconography](#create-iconography)), one would normally search for the 'Town' or the 'Book' record.
 If it is in the database, it would not be displayed alone, but with all child records.
 The editor could select an extant Child record or insert at any place the name of a new Child record (and select the level of this record, e.g. building, building-part etc., that in turn defines the relation between it and its parent record.).
 These records would be saved with no other content than the name and the Edges linking it to other records.
+It must be possible to determine in which place within the series of Child records fo the Parent records the new record should belong.
-It would also be possible to open the record in a separate view to add more information, if desired.
+- It would also be possible to open the record in a separate view to add more information, if desired.
 - This is not yet fully thought through.
 Some child records, especially building records, but also major subdivisions of texts (e.g., Biblical Books) may very well have external authority records that could be ingested like other Authority records, and it may also make sense that one searches for them, not for the Town or Book records (which would be rather voluminous for e.g. the City of Rome, or the Bible).
 ![Create](./connect_place_text.png)